Nooch98/Portable-VCS/README.md

 Portable VCS is stable enough for real personal use, but is still evolving.

-It is not yet intended as a production-grade replacement for Git.
+It is not intended as a production-grade replacement for Git.

 Always keep independent backups of critical projects.